morb0t/Projet_CM33/README.md

-# Projet CM33
+# CM33 Project

-Ce projet vise à exploiter les capacités de la carte **NXP-LPC5569**, équipée du microprocesseur **CM33**, à travers le développement d'une calculatrice embarquée.
-Il se structure en trois axes principaux :
+This project aims to leverage the capabilities of the **NXP-LPC5569** board, equipped with the **CM33** microprocessor, through the development of an embedded calculator.
+It is structured around three main areas:

-## 1. Gestion des Séquences VT100 et du Système de Fichiers FAT
+## 1. VT100 Sequences Management and FAT File System
-- Conception d'une interface de communication avec la carte SD.
+- Designing a communication interface with the SD card.
-- Intégration de la bibliothèque **libc** à **FatFS** pour une gestion optimisée des fichiers.
+- Integrating the **libc** library into **FatFS** for optimized file management.

-## 2. Communication avec l'Écran LCD
+## 2. Communication with the LCD Screen
-- Mise en place d'une communication efficace avec un écran LCD.
+- Implementing efficient communication with an LCD screen.
-- Initialisation et synchronisation du **cœur 1** avec le **cœur 0** pour exécuter des tâches spécifiques.
+- Initializing and synchronizing **core 1** with **core 0** to execute specific tasks.
-- Exécution des fonctions d'affichage sur le **cœur 1**, en modes **synchrone** et **asynchrone**.
+- Running display functions on **core 1**, in both **synchronous** and **asynchronous** modes.

-## 3. Acquisition des Données Capteurs et Utilisation de PowerQuad
+## 3. Sensor Data Acquisition and PowerQuad Utilization
-- Développement de fonctionnalités permettant la récupération des données de l’accéléromètre **MMA8652**.
+- Developing functionalities to retrieve data from the **MMA8652** accelerometer.
-- Gestion du temps afin d'assurer la synchronisation des opérations.
+- Managing time to ensure synchronization of operations.
-- Implémentation du calcul du **cosinus** d’un vecteur via **PowerQuad**.
+- Implementing **cosine** computation of a vector using **PowerQuad**.
-- Réalisation des **transformations de Fourier directe et inverse** pour l’analyse des signaux analogiques.
+- Performing **direct and inverse Fourier transforms** for analog signal analysis.